Gareth Coker: Halo Infinite

 Coker worked alongside Joel Corelitz and Curtis Schweitzer on the soundtrack for Halo Infinite.
-In contrast to previous work, “The challenge was that Halo is the first time I'm stepping into someone else's creation, so it's been about learning the vocabulary and understanding why people like the original Halo music in particular”.
+In contrast to previous work, "The challenge was that Halo is the first time I'm stepping into someone else's creation, so it's been about learning the vocabulary and understanding why people like the original Halo music in particular".

-The original Halo score, composed by Martin O'Donnell and Michael Salvatori, is deeply ingrained in the series’ identity.
+The original Halo score, composed by Martin O'Donnell and Michael Salvatori, is deeply ingrained in the series' identity.
 Coker, Corelitz, and Schweitzer's jobs were to balance between honoring this legacy and introducing their own creative vision.

 Coker pointed out the importance of silence and space in the soundtrack.
-“As opposed to a game like Doom Eternal, where the Slayer moves at an intense pace mowing down demons to filthy djent riffs, the reaction NPCs have when they see Master Chief arriving on the battlefield is in and of itself a prompt to let subtler music do heavier lifting”.
+"As opposed to a game like Doom Eternal, where the Slayer moves at an intense pace mowing down demons to filthy djent riffs, the reaction NPCs have when they see Master Chief arriving on the battlefield is in and of itself a prompt to let subtler music do heavier lifting".
 The score was nominated for a BAFTA in 2022.

 Mario + Rabbids Sparks of Hope

 Coker was brought on to the score for Mario + Rabbids Sparks of Hope, along with composers Yoko Shimomura and Grant Kirkhope.
-“The three talents were tactically deployed across the score by audio director Romain Brillaud, bringing different orchestral and electronic sensibilities to the game...
-Coker helped bring new colours and emotions to specific settings in the game as well as some boss fights, touching on styles including French impressionism to enrich the score”.
+"The three talents were tactically deployed across the score by audio director Romain Brillaud, bringing different orchestral and electronic sensibilities to the game...
+Coker helped bring new colours and emotions to specific settings in the game as well as some boss fights, touching on styles including French impressionism to enrich the score".

-Wired heralds the resultant work as “...one of the most ambitious video game soundtracks released in recent years, fusing elements of Japanese RPGs and ’90s film scores with the eccentricity you'd expect to hear in a Mario or Rayman game”.
+Wired heralded the resultant work as "...one of the most ambitious video game soundtracks released in recent years, fusing elements of Japanese RPGs and '90s film scores with the eccentricity you'd expect to hear in a Mario or Rayman game".
 Amongst many plaudits, the score won the Ivor Novello Award for Best Game Soundtrack in 2023.

 Prince of Persia: The Lost Crown

 Coker was brought on with Iranian composer Mentrix for Prince of Persia: The Lost Crown.
 Coker focused on creating character themes and an intense musical style largely focusing on the cinematics and boss fights with his writing.
 He emphasizes the importance of thematic melodies for characters, particularly protagonists and antagonists.
 He highlights the unique blend of various musical elements in the game's soundtrack, including a combination of synths, guitars, Persian instruments, and a 70-piece orchestra.
-“Between Mentrix and myself, we cover a lot of ground both aesthetically and emotionally, and that is definitely reflected in the game's score”.
+"Between Mentrix and myself, we cover a lot of ground both aesthetically and emotionally, and that is definitely reflected in the game's score".